 If “Something in the Water”’s music wasn’t so beautiful, the self-pity and solipsism of its lyrics would begin to feel ugly: an adolescent projection of self-loathing into a spitefully generic female tormenter.
 When Prince sings, “Must be somethin[’] in the water they drink / It’s been the same with every girl I’ve had,” the depth of emotion in his voice paradoxically implies both a creeping sense of self-awareness–the realization that the common denominator in these failed relationships is himself, not tap water–and a complete absence thereof.
 His conclusion, “Why else would a woman wanna treat a man so bad[?],” suggests he’s leaning toward the latter.
 Whether this is meant to be dramatic irony or not, the song is at its best when Prince ceases his navel-gazing and lets his spellbindingly fluid piano do the talking.

-It’s the gap between Prince’s vocal and instrumental prowess that feels most heavily revised on the album version of “Something in the Water.”
+It’s the gap between Prince’s vocal and instrumental prowess that feels most heavily revised on the re-recorded album version of “Something in the Water.”
 His original performance had smoldered, but never really caught fire; so on the re-recording, he goes even colder.
 Gone are the organic elements of piano and bass, leaving only the glacial synths and unrelenting drum machine.
 The sole source of warmth left in the arrangement is the dry-ice heat of Prince’s vocals, which reach levels of emotional intensity the first recording had scarcely suggested.
 He turns the first “I” of the line, “I’ll buy U clothing, I’ll buy U fancy cars,” into a blood-curdling shriek; then, he digs in and screams some more.
 By the end of the song, one might even argue that he’s laid it on too thick: when he chokes off his final scream to hiss, “Bitch, you think you’re special–well, so do I,” he sounds less wounded than petulant.
 But even in its excess, the passion Prince invests in the song is ultimately effective–right up to the final moments when, mirroring the post-coital conclusion of “Do Me, Baby,” he murmurs, “I do love you… I do… or else I wouldn’t… go through… all the things I do.”

 In fact, “Something in the Water” can even be said to have outlasted Prince himself.
-A year after his passing, in 2017, former NPG keyboardist Cassandra O’Neal recorded her own interpretation of the song, scraping away the synthpop chrome and ice of the 1999 version to reveal the jazz-soul standard at its core; never had the aforementioned similarities between it and “How Come U Don’t Call Me Anymore?” been so pronounced.
-O’Neal also complicated the song’s meaning with creative adjustments to the lyrics: changing around most of the male and female pronouns, but keeping the line, “Why else would a woman wanna treat a man so bad,” putting herself in the role of the oppressor.
-It’s a rare song that can continue to reveal its emotional complexities 35 years after it was written; “Something in the Water,” then, is a rare song indeed.
+A year after his passing, in 2017, former NPG keyboardist Cassandra O’Neal recorded her own interpretation of the song, scraping away the synthpop chrome and ice of the 1999 version to reveal the jazz-soul standard at its core; never have the similarities between it and “How Come U Don’t Call Me Anymore?” been so pronounced.
+O’Neal also complicates the song’s meaning with creative adjustments to the lyrics: changing around most of the male and female pronouns, but keeping the line, “Why else would a woman wanna treat a man so bad,” putting herself in the role of the oppressor.
+It’s a rare song that can continue to reveal its emotional complexities 35 years after it was written; “Something in the Water” is a rare song indeed.

-“Something in the Water (Does Not Compute)” (Manchester, 2014) YouTube
+“Something in the Water (Does Not Compute)”